zsl-hub/game-team-aws/README.md

 ### Env files

-env folder holds all .env files that are used for holding all sensitive data on backend We have three different files differentiated based on the environment: local.env for local environment devlopment.env for data used in development environment production.env for data used in production environment

-common variables that we use are:
+Env files are environment files that we use for storing sensitive data as well as running docker All of our env files are included in .gitignore file so you will have to create them every time It may be usefull to keep the all established files in a seprate private repo There are three different files differentiated based on the environment:
+1. local.env for local environment
+2. devlopment.env for data used in development environment
+3. production.env for data used in production environment

+We have two env folders in our project:

+1. Env folder at the root of our project (not in .gitignore) It contains all data required for running docker containers such as:
+FRONTEND_PORT="your port"
+BACKEND_PORT="your port"
+FRONTEND_START_ENVIRONMENT="your environment" (either: loc, dev or prod) BACKEND_START_ENVIRONMENT="your environment" (either: loc, dev or prod)

+2. Env folder at the backend folder (in .gitignore)
+It contains all sensitive data required for running backend such as:
 AWS_ACCESS_KEY_ID = "Your AWS access key id" AWS_SECRET_ACCESS_KEY = "Your AWS secret access key"

+When running the app through docker compose you will have to specify the env file used to run docker with --enf-file flag

 ### Config files